 - Relationships/Network – Relationships with people always matter, but with local real estate investments, it matters even more.
 When you build strong relationships with vendors and other team members, you build an economic moat for yourself.
 The Speed of Trust by Stephen M.R.
 Covey opened my eyes to the practical economic value of strong relationships.

 - Customer Service – While the real estate itself is typically the focus, how you treat your customers can set you apart from your competition.
 Be creative and find ways to be remarkable with your service.
 Seth Godin’s great book Purple Cow can give you inspiration in this department.

 - Property Hacks – You can use your creativity and knowledge to improve your profits with real estate investing.
 For example, you may decide to install tile or other hard surface floors in your rental.
 It may cost you 20% more now, but it saves you MANY times the cost over the next ten years of ownership.
 There are many other property hacks like this that give you an advantage.

 I’m willing to bet you can find even more trade secrets to make yourself more competitive in real estate investing.
 That’s the beauty of owning investments that you can personally impact.

 Warren Buffett has made billions of dollars for a reason.
 He invests with solid principles, like buying businesses with economic moats.
 He’s also extremely smart, and he surrounds himself with other smart people like his partner Charlie Munger.

 And as a Buffett nerd, I’ve tried to inspire you to model his success.
-But you don’t have to copy him exactly.
+But you don’t have to copy him exactly (although you can always buy Berkshire Hathaway stock).
 Instead, you can model his principles and apply them to real estate investing.
 It’s an investment arena that allows you to create and protect your own investing success.